Digital Marketing Services London

 - •User testing: moderated sessions with real users matching your buyer profile uncover assumptions that even experienced designers have made incorrectly.

-Over 60% of UK web traffic is mobile.
+A large share of UK web traffic is mobile.
 Yet most business websites were designed on a desktop and adapted for mobile as an afterthought.
 The result is a mobile experience that technically passes Google's mobile-friendly test but functionally fails buyers who are trying to use it on a phone.

 Mobile UX failures that cost enquiries: text too small to read without zooming, touch targets too close together to tap accurately, forms requiring the same information as the desktop version in a format designed for mouse interaction, navigation menus that obscure content, and page load times that exceed three seconds on a 4G connection.
 Each of these is measurable and fixable.
 Most businesses have not fixed them because they have not looked.